Stadium Super Trucks: Racing in Australia

 On August 20, 2019, CAMS and SST announced they had reached an agreement to lift the ban and form a three-year commercial rights contract.
 Six days later, Adelaide 500 officials confirmed the series would make its return at the 2020 edition in February with safety improvements like smaller ramps.
 SST's first race in Australia since the ban's conclusion took place in October 2019 with the Gold Coast 600 weekend at Surfers Paradise Street Circuit.

 Following the series' return, the trucks' identity in the country became known as the Boost Mobile Super Trucks.
 As part of the new branding, starting in 2020, SST split into American and Australian championships called the Speed Energy Stadium Super Trucks and Boost Mobile Super Trucks, respectively.
 While both divisions had their separate standings and champions, they also conducted a co-sanctioned weekend together at Adelaide.
 The Boost Mobile Super Truck operations were based at Paul Morris Motorsport's Norwell Motorplex in Norwell, Queensland.

 Supercars was acquired by Race Australia Consolidated Enterprises in 2021, and the new ownership failed to reach an agreement with the Boost Mobile Super Trucks to continue supporting the series for 2022.
 Boost Mobile head Peter Adderton, who attempted to buy Supercars, criticized RACE and claimed the consortium saw little value in the trucks despite their popularity.
 12 stadium trucks were returned to the United States on January 19, 2022.
 Conversely, new Supercars CEO Shane Howard told Auto Action in February that he believed the trucks were sent back due to ATA Carnet import laws, but he was open to bringing them back in 2023.

+A return was secured for the 2024 Adelaide 500.
+SST and Motorsport Australia clashed again during the weekend when two accidents in practice led to a hearing with the federation.
+The series was eventually cleared to proceed with the round, though with its four-race slate reduced to two.
+The series did not return to Australia in the 2025 season.